 4. Read social studies and science content containing familiar words and concepts

 5. Identify an author’s point of view

 6. Justify their own idea from a text by using evidence from the text as support

 7. Write paragraphs

-By the end of 4th grade, your child will be expected to:
+By the end of 4th grade, your child may be able to: